gcallah/Rationalism/VoegelinOakeshott/paper/OakeshottVoegelin.md

 mastered by bringing it into the form of a system.
 (1990a: 305)

 In a section of *The Ecumenic Age* titled "The deformation of philosophy into doctrine," Voegelin writes that, with the
-Stoics:

-"A new intellectual game with imaginary realities in an imaginary realm of thought, the game of propositional metaphysics, has been opened with world-historic consequences that reach into our own present..."
+Stoics: "A new intellectual game with imaginary realities in an imaginary realm of thought, the game of propositional metaphysics, has been opened with world-historic consequences that reach into our own present..."
 (2000c: 91)

 And in "Reason: The Classic Experience," Voegelin writes:

-"Thus philosophy in the classic sense is not a body of 'ideas' or 'opinions' about the divine ground, dispensed by a person who calls himself off 'philosopher,' but a man's responsive pursuit of his questioning unrest to the divine source that is aroused it."
+> Thus philosophy in the classic sense is not a body of 'ideas' or 'opinions' about the divine ground, dispensed by a person who calls himself off 'philosopher,' but a man's responsive pursuit of his questioning unrest to the divine source that is aroused it.
 (1990a: 272)

 ### Philosophy Is Radical

 Because philosophy is a "ceaseless action" of questioning, it is necessary radical compared to all modes of inquiry that reach fixed conclusions.
 As Oakeshott puts it:

-"Philosophical experience is, then, experience, without reservation or rest, without presupposition or postulate, without limit or category..."
+"Philosophical experience is, then, experience, without reservation or arrest, without presupposition or postulate, without limit or category..."
 (1933: 347).

 Fifteen or so years later, he writes:

-"But a reflective enterprise which had the precise purpose of avoiding all such fixed points of reference, one designed to remain fluid, one for which no presupposition was sacred, would not improperly be called *radically subversive*.
+> But a reflective enterprise which had the precise purpose of avoiding all such fixed points of reference, one designed to remain fluid, one for which no presupposition was sacred, would not improperly be called *radically subversive*.
-This, I believe, is this distinguishing characteristic of philosophical reflection."
+This, I believe, is this distinguishing characteristic of philosophical reflection.
 (1993: 141)

 Voegelin says something very similar in this passage: